thu105/NimGame/README.md

       * ask user if he wants to play again
         * if yes, make new connection and repeat the entire move
         * if no, end the client program
-* List of features implemented:
-  * GameMatch.java is implemented.
-(More documentations will be added later)
-  * NimBoard.java is implemented.
-* List of unfinished features:
-  * NimClient.java is in the process
-  * Will implement an AI for clients to play against if there is enough time.
-  * I'm not sure what the ClientHandler has to do that it doesn't already do